 Technology and partnerships are critical to making access to jobs, healthcare, and entertainment available to anyone who needs it.

 At the APTA Mobility Conference, there were numerous breakout sessions and keynotes outlining how to redefine the future of the transit industry and the freedom it produces for their communities at-large.
-Here are the top 3 takeaways that transit systems should make a priority when it comes to the future of mobility.
+Here are the top 3 takeaways that public transit systems should make a priority when it comes to the future of mobility.

 The Future is Now